nordprojects/vue-ts-template/README.md

 Use VS Code for development.

 - Install the 'Vetur' plugin for vue component file support.
+- Install the 'EditorConfig for VS Code' for correct formatting.
 - `npm install`
 - `npm run dev`
 - Go to http://localhost:8080